MicroFocus/fortify-issue-manager/README.md

     If no issue filters are specified, the following filters are applied:
     `severityString:Critical|High+auditorStatus:Remediation Required`

+- `TRACKER`
+    This property defines the issue tracker to use.
+    Supported trackers: JIRA, OCTANE

-- `JIRA_USERNAME`
+- `TRACKER_USERNAME`
-    This property configures the Jira username
+    This property configures the issue tracker username

-- `JIRA_PASSWORD`
+- `TRACKER_PASSWORD`
-    This property configures the Jira password
+    This property configures the issue tracker password

-- `JIRA_API_URL`
+- `TRACKER_API_URL`
-    This property configures the Jira url
+    This property configures the issue tracker url

+#### Octane required configuration
+###### Note that the username and password must be generated for the shared_space and workspace

+- `TRACKER_SHARED_SPACE_ID`
+  This property configures the octane shared space id.

+- `TRACKER_WORKSPACE_ID`
+  This property configures the octane workspace id.

 Set the `FORTIFY_ISSUE_MANAGER_LOG_LEVEL` environment variable to configure the log level.
 Default is `INFO`.